suncoast-devs/handbook/meta/legacy/pages/chapter-2/02-joins/homework.md

+---
-# Foreign Keys - The SQL
+title: Foreign Keys - The SQL
+---

 As we continue to explore databases and ideas, this project will help you practice model databases and relationships, as well as help you get started on your capstone project.